yanwenwang24/Income-Housework-SWB-China/README.md

 Replication package

-Wang, Yanwen, Senhu Wang, and Zheng Mu.
-"Married Couples' Life Satisfaction and Gender Divisions of Income and Housework in China." *Journal of Family and Economic Issues*.
+Wang, Yanwen*, Senhu Wang, and Zheng Mu.
+Forthcoming.
+“Married Couples’ Life Satisfaction and Gender Divisions of Income and Housework in China.” *Journal of Family and Economic Issues*.

 ## Abstract